falconry/falcon/docs/deploy/nginx-uwsgi.rst

 .. note::

-  The exact commands for creating a virtual environment might differ based on the Python version you are using and the system you are on.
+  The exact commands for creating a virtual environment might differ based on the Python version you are using and your operating system.
 At the end of the day the application needs a virtualenv in /home/myproject/venv with the project dependencies installed.
 Use the ``pip`` binary within the virtual environment by ``source venv/bin/activate`` or using the full path.

-Okay, that is all for getting your application on the server and setting up the environment.

 Preparing your Application for Service
 ''''''''''''''''''''''''''''''''''''''